 If you’re aiming for level 5 or 6, however, I would suggest focusing on the third section.
 Personally, I wish I’d spent less time second-guessing myself on the second section, especially since it’s such a straightforward exercise.
 I should have started with the third section and spent maybe about 20-25 minutes on it, and then 15 minutes on the second, and finally, 5 minutes on the first.

 I can’t tell you how terrified I was when they announced that we only had 10 minutes left, just when I’d finished writing the introduction of my final essay.
 My mind went blank and I spent about a minute just frozen in my seat, staring at my answer sheet.
 I ended up having to finish the remaining 75% of my essay in just 8 minutes, frantically stretching the word count so that I could at least make it past the 600-word mark.
 I don’t know how I did it, but I’m definitely not happy with the end product.

 Luckily, I had practiced writing on a variety of topics – from inflation to the fourth industrial revolution – before going into the test.
 If you write constantly over a certain period of time, you’re bound to develop a level of comfort with certain words and sentence patterns.
 These things will form the base of your writing skills – in moments of stress and panic, they would be all that’s left to you, so building a solid base is extremely important.
 I was able to recall some sentences that I’d written in another essay two weeks ago, and tweak them a little so that they would fit the topic we were given with.
-I’m sure I would have fared a lot less if I had to write the whole thing from scratch.
+I’m sure I would have fared a lot worse if I had to write the whole thing from scratch.

 The reading paper is 70 minutes long.
 It contains 50 questions.
 I’m going to break it down section by section:

 Q1 – 4